 For many of us, mornings and breakfast time is challenging.
-A nutritious breakfast is important.
-But sometimes, we aren’t really hungry yet.
+We aren’t hungry.
 We don’t know what to eat.
 We fall in the trap of eating the same thing day after day and get bored with the lack of variety.
 Or we are just too busy to eat a healthy meal.

 Looking at the literature, many sources consider breakfast to be the most important meal of the day.
 People who eat breakfast have improved concentration, improved weight management, are less likely to overeat later in the day, and have more favorable cholesterol levels when compared to those that don’t eat breakfast.